COMP1010UNSW/pyhtml-enhanced/docs/learn/advanced.md

-***Be careful though!*** PyHTML escapes these sequences for good reason, so don't use `DangerousRawHtml` unless you have a *very good reason*, and are certain that your text is trusted.
+***Be careful though!*** PyHTML escapes these sequences for good reason, so don't use `DangerousRawHtml` unless you have a *very good reason*, and are certain that the text you are passing it is trusted.

 ## Custom tags

 Since this library includes all modern HTML tags, it is very unlikely that you'll need to do create a custom tag.
-However if you really need to, you can use the `create_tag` function
+However if you really need to, you can use the `create_tag` function.

 ```py
 >>> import pyhtml as p